 Liberty in Tioga County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 33.533′ N, 77° 6.311′ W. Marker is in Liberty, Pennsylvania, in Tioga County.
-Marker is at the intersection of Shaffer Hill Road and Blockhouse Road (Pennsylvania Route 414), on the right when traveling north on Shaffer Hill Road.
+41° 33.492′ N, 77° 6.308′ W. Marker is in Liberty, Pennsylvania, in Tioga County.
+Marker can be reached from the intersection of Blockhouse Road and Williamson Trail.
 Touch for map.
 Marker is in this post office area: Liberty PA 16930, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 7, 2011, by PaulwC3 of Northern, Virginia.
-This page has been viewed 329 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on June 7, 2011, by PaulwC3 of Northern, Virginia.
+This page was last revised on May 4, 2019.
+It was originally submitted on May 4, 2019, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 65 times since then and 17 times this year.
+Photos: 1, 2. submitted on May 4, 2019, by Mike Wintermantel of Pittsburgh, Pennsylvania.